Trying to figure out what to do with all those pretty seashells you found at the beach? Why not make this cute, and useful, coastal tray?

 As seen on Sarasota’s Suncoast View

 We love the beach and now that we live in Florida, we head out whenever we can.
 Of course, you can’t go to the beach without collecting seashells and we’ve definitely collected our fair share.
 Like most people, once we got them home, we didn’t really know what to do with them.
 Ours just sat in a closet, waiting for me to figure it out.

 Eventually I decided to start using them as part of my decor.
 Since I’d already been buying home decor with shells, I thought I should save a little money and make my own.
 I started with my office area and made this cute coastal message board and pencil holder.
 My file rack also got a transformation but I forgot to blog about it…oops!

 I even used a seashell as a pull for an old side table that I made over with a coastal look.

-I’d been planning to make more coastal decor but things got hectic.
-Busy moms don’t get much free time to sit around crafting.
+I’d been planning to make more coastal decor but hadn’t found the time.
 However, I was recently asked to be on the Sarasota morning show, Suncoast View, to share some summer related crafts.
 Yay…now I had a good excuse to sit around crafting with seashells.